atrudel/code_synthesis/game_of_life_ai/README.md

 ## Game of Life Two-player
-A reinforcement learning model for two-player Game of Life based on Deepmind's AlphaGo Zero.
+A reinforcement learning model for the Two-player Game of Life based on Deepmind's AlphaGo Zero.

 ### Rules
 Board size: the size of the board that the players play on